Gibsondignity/food-delivery/README.md

 ## Screenshots

-[Add screenshots of your app here]
+[Screenshots of the app will be added later]

 ## Installation